Making FibreShare Friends

 FS: We honestly are just overwhelmed by how generous everyone is!
 We have been floored by how this community rallies together in excitement, and truly focuses on sharing and giving, as opposed to receiving.
 Many participants say that FibreShare is like Christmas for adults, and we couldn’t agree more!

-The latest exchange has just wrapped up, but to learn more about the next FibreShare event, visit www.fibreshare.org.
+To learn more about the next FibreShare event, visit www.fibreshare.org.

 Featured Image: Gina Allewelt (@spinningminion) assembled a generous gift for her FibreShare partner Elizabeth Prose (@lottaloops), which included some local fibers and handspun yarn.